-Are Press Releases Still Good for SEO?
+Are Press Releases Still Good For SEO?

 - To control a crisis – publishing your side of the story first is beneficial when things go wrong.

-As technology caught up, companies gained a new reason to send press releases.
+As media technology improved and we moved to a shorter news cycle, companies gained a new reason to send press releases: to gain links from reputable news sites.

 And, therefore, boost SEO.

-A (Brief) History of Press Releases for SEO
+A (Brief) History Of Press Releases For SEO

+While press releases have been around since 1906, when Ivy Lee released the first one to cover a railroad accident, they took on new importance in the digital age.

-Like everything used to boost SEO success, press release links started out well.
+And like everything that boosted SEO success, press release links started out well.

 And then came the abuse.
+(Shocking, right?)

-Learning links from top-notch new sites could help with rankings, people began writing all kinds of press releases.

-Even on non-relevant events like hiring new employees or changing the color of their carpet.
+Once people figured out links from top-notch new sites could help with rankings, they began writing all kinds of press releases for all sorts of things – even on non-relevant events like hiring new employees (unfortunately, still common) or changing the color of their carpet.
 (True story.
 I seriously saw this one!)

-All the spam led Google to notice and start penalizing sites that carried these links.
+All the spam led Google to notice and penalize sites that carried these links.

 The result?

-“Newswire” sites now nofollow links.
+“Newswire” sites have added the nofollow attribute to links.

 So yes, you can still get links from press releases.

-But since they’ll be nofollow links, they won’t do anything to boost your SEO.
+But since they’ll be nofollow links, they may not help your SEO.

-Here’s what Google’s John Mueller said about it.
+Here’s what Google’s John Mueller said about it in 2018:

-But if these links happen and they’re out there it’s not something you need to worry about because you can’t really take them all back.
+But if these links happen and they’re out there, it’s not something you need to worry about, because you can’t really take them all back.

-I just wouldn’t rely on kind of press releases as a strategy for building up links for a website because like I said we do ignore most of those.”
+I just wouldn’t rely on kind of press releases as a strategy for building up links for a website, because, like I said, we do ignore most of those.”

 Are Press Releases Still Relevant Today?

-In fact, there’s a ton of successful press release examples to inspire you (we’ll get to those in a bit).

-However, the more important consideration is why you’re sending a press release.
+However, there’s one important thing you absolutely have to keep in mind.
+That is why you’re sending a press release.

 Is it to:

-- Inform people of a big event your company is hosting, so they’ll come and check it out?
+- Inform people of a big event your company is hosting?

-- Announce the release of a new product?
+- Announce the release of a new product or service?

 - Gain attention for your brand?